-• Allow citizens to choose whether they receive a public record electronically or via paper copy.
-Current law gives the public agency control over whether the requester can get an electronically available record via email instead of being forced to pick up a hard copy.

-Allow government units to charge a search fee when a records request requires more than two hours of labor to compile.
-This legislation has been filed in the last two legislative sessions, where it two sessions.
+- Allow citizens to choose whether they receive a public record electronically or via paper copy.
+Current law gives the public agency control over whether the requester can get an electronically available record via email instead of being forced to pick up a hard copy. - Allow government units to charge a search fee when a records request requires more than two hours of labor to compile.
+This legislation has been filed in the last two legislative sessions, where it failed due to Senate amendments that added a third item opposed by county recorders.